Accordion: Use in classical music

 The first composer to write specifically for the chromatic accordion was Paul Hindemith.
 In 1922, the Austrian Alban Berg included an accordion in Wozzeck, Op.
 7. In 1937, the first accordion concerto was composed in Russia.
 Other notable composers have written for the accordion during the first half of the 20th century.
 Included among this group was the Italian-American John Serry Sr., whose Concerto for Free Bass Accordion was completed in 1964.
 In addition, the American accordionist Robert Davine composed his Divertimento for Flute, Clarinet, Bassoon and Accordion as a work for chamber orchestra.
+The American Accordionists' Association awarded a commission to Nicolas Flagello in 1964 for his virtuosic Introduction and Scherzo for solo accordion.
 American composer William P. Perry featured the accordion in his orchestral suite Six Title Themes in Search of a Movie (2008).
 The experimental composer Howard Skempton began his musical career as an accordionist, and has written numerous solo works for it.
 In his work Drang (1999), British composer John Palmer pushed the expressive possibilities of the accordion/bayan.
 Luciano Berio wrote Sequenza XIII (1995) for accordionist Teodoro Anzellotti.
 Accordionists like Mogens Ellegaard, Joseph Macerollo, Nick Ariondo, Friedrich Lips, Hugo Noth, Dr. William Schimmel (also a composer), Stefan Hussong, Teodoro Anzellotti, and Geir Draugsvoll, encouraged composers to write new music for the accordion (solo and chamber music) and also started playing baroque music on the free bass accordion.

 French composer Henri Dutilleux used an accordion in both his late song cycles Correspondences (2003) and Le Temps L'Horloge (2009).
 Russian-born composer Sofia Gubaidulina has composed solos, concertos, and chamber works for accordion.
 Astor Piazzolla's concert tangos are performed widely.
 Piazzolla performed on the bandoneon, but his works are also performed on or accordion.
 Dr. William schimmel and "The Tango Project" recorded a number of hit recordings and appeared in the movie Scent of a Woman with Al Pacino which earned Pacino an Oscar.
 Their recordings were used in many films.

 Australia

 The earliest mention of the novel accordion instrument in Australian music occurs in the 1830s.
 The accordion initially competed against cheaper and more convenient reed instruments such as mouth organ, concertina and melodeon.
 Frank Fracchia was an Australian accordion composer and copies of his works "My dear, can you come out tonight" and "Dancing with you" are preserved in Australian libraries.
 Other Australian composers who arranged music for accordion include Reginald Stoneham.
 The popularity of the accordion peaked in the late 1930s and continued until the 1950s.
 The accordion was particularly favoured by buskers.
+The Accordion Society of Australia (ASA) holds state based and national accordion competitions throughout Australia.